-Call Our New Jersey and Pennsylvania Medical Malpractice Law Firm
+Call Our Pennsylvania and New Jersey Medical Malpractice Law Firm

 Cerebral palsy is a condition that compromises the brain’s ability to control motor function.
 It can begin during fetal development, the birth process or the first few years of a child’s life.
 Though some occurrences of cerebral palsy are not preventable, in many instances medical malpractice causes this condition unnecessarily.
 If a doctor or nurse makes a mistake during delivery, the result can be direct trauma or a dangerous lack of oxygen to the infant’s brain.
 Both of these circumstances can cause brain injuries that lead to cerebral palsy.

 If your child was born with cerebral palsy, you may have questions about if and how medical negligence played a role.
 The medical malpractice attorneys at Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., can help you find answers to those questions.
 From offices in Philadelphia and Cherry Hill, we provide powerful representation for parents whose children suffered birth injuries in Pennsylvania or New Jersey.
 To arrange a free consultation with an experienced Philadelphia cerebral palsy lawyer, please call (215) 546-6636 or toll free (866) 569-3400.